 Consider the image below.
 Imagine your skin to be like tomatoes.
 They are fresh, glowing and healthy.
-When free radicals attack them, they lose their lustre and gradually become lifeless or rotten (aged, in case of skin).
+When free radicals attack them, they lose their firmness and lustre, gradually becoming lifeless or rotten (aged, in case of skin).

 It is, therefore, a stressful situation when your skin is subjected to oxidative stress.
 It manifests on the upper layer of the skin in the form of fine lines or wrinkles.